talentlessDeveloper/talentlessDeveloper/README.md

-**Here's a quick summary about me**:
+## About Me

-- 😊 Pronouns: He/him
+I was formerly managing production processes and ensuring best practices are being followed.
+I have always been fascinated about the world of technology and my journey into web development began by picking up tutorials on YouTube.

-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+Now I am a Javascript Developer whose focus is on React Framework.
+I have a passion for web accessibility and design systems.
+I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.

-- 🌱 I’m currently learning JavaScript, Reactjs.
+**Quick summary**
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
-- 📫 You can [view my resume](#) and contact me by emailing kareemope52@gmail.com.
+- 📫 You can [view my resume](https://drive.google.com/file/d/1LeR4lrN5DuGjSWccYMn322XQdxqPL8-I/view?usp=share_link) and contact me by emailing kareemope52@gmail.com.

 ---